Maximal Ideals in Commutative Rings and the Axiom of Choice: Weak Zorn's Lemma

 {\bf (ii)} Let $X$ be a partial order where every chain has an upper bound.
 Let $C$ be the set of chains in $X$, partially ordered by inclusion.
 We want to apply WZL to $C$, so we check that its condition holds.
 If $D\subset C$ is compatible then for any $c_1,\ldots,c_n\in D$ we have that $\bigcup_{i=1}^nc_i\subset c\in C$ is a chain ($c$ is an upper bound on $\{c_1,\ldots,c_n\}$).
 Therefore $e=\bigcup_{c\in D}c$ is a chain (if $x,y\in e$ then $x\in c,\,y\in d$ for some $c,d\in D$ and thus $x,y\in c\cup d\subset u\in C$ are comparable, i.e. $x\leqslant y$ or $y\leqslant x$; here $u\in C$ is an upper bound for $\{c,d\}$).
 Therefore $e\in C$ is a chain and is therefore an upper bound on $D$.
 Assuming WZL, there must be a maximal element $c\in C$ (i.e. a maximal chain in $X$).
 By assumption $c$ has an upper bound $x$ in $X$.
 If $x$ is not maximal, say $x<y$ for some $y\in C$, then $c\cup\{x,y\}\supsetneq c$ is a chain, contradicting the maximality of $c$.
 Thus $X$ has a maximal element as required.

 \end{proof}

-We note that many important applications of Zorn's Lemma involve partial orders which satisfy the conditions of WZL, e.g. the standard proofs of MIT and of the fact that every vector space has a basis (but many other applications involve partial orders satisfying the condition of ZL but not of WZL).
+We note that many important applications of Zorn's Lemma involve partial orders which satisfy the conditions of WZL, e.g. the standard proofs of MIT, the fact that every vector space has a basis and the Teichm\"uller-Tuckey lemma (but many other applications involve partial orders satisfying the condition of ZL but not of WZL).
 Thus WZL is a fairly natural statement, which could potentially be useful for deriving other equivalent forms of AC.